 Menopause can be sometimes difficult and challenging.
 Menopause is not a disease.
 But, it does have some symptoms which can be both mentally and physically challenging.
-If you experience excessive vaginal bleeding, during the start of menopause, this can be due to Uterine or endometrial polyps.
+Menopause is defined as the complete cessation of periods for a period of at least one year.
+Any bleeding post-menopause is considered abnormal and needs evaluation.
+Most common cause of such bleeding in the perimenopausal and menopausal age group is endometrial or intra-uterine polyps.
 Let’s understand Uterine polyps and the way they can be dealt with.

 What are Uterine polyps?

 Uterine polyps are small growths that form in the inner wall of the uterus and then slowly grow to even fill the uterine cavity.
+It can be single or multiple.
 The endometrium or the inner lining of uterine cells causes this.
 Opposed to what you think; these polyps are not cancerous but there are chances that a few polyps could turn cancerous.

 What are the symptoms?